 Bachelor of Fashion Design

-Bachelor of Design Arts - Major in Fashion and Costume Design
+Bachelor of Design Arts with a major in Fashion & Costume Design

 We're here to help!